 What to expect during a program of Neurofeedback Training

-An EEG measurement of brain function;
+An EEG measurement of brain function

-An assessment interview with a Clinical Psychologist, and
+An interview with a clinical psychologist

 What happens next?

 After this visit, we will work to link your symptoms and goals to your brain function.
 We can do this utilising the latest 3-D source localisation software (including LORETA and LORETA Progress Report Tools).
 These tools allow us to look at your brain activity in great detail and also compare it to a normative database (brain activity of other people your age and gender).

 Our team will then analyse data and discuss with you the findings.

 At your first session

 Based on the recommendations made to you by our staff, and when you feel you have been given all the information you require, you may decide to begin neurofeedback training.

 However, before making a decision, we ask all prospective clients to take at least three days to consider all the information acquired during the consultation.
 A member of our team will call you during the week to assist you during the process answering all your questions.

 At sessions 1 and 2, you will be given a number of resources , including a diary to keep a regular account of changes in your symptoms and behaviour.
 You will also asked to wear the EEG cap again (as you will do at every session) and learn how to engage with the training.